Private 1st Class Joseph A. McGrath (1911–1944)

 The Wilmington Morning News reported on October 23, 1944, that Private 1st Class McGrath was missing, adding: “A mass was said in St. Peter’s Church yesterday for his safety and special prayers were said for the soldier in St. Elizabeth’s Church.”

-On May 15, 1945, Journal-Every Evening confirmed that Private 1st Class McGrath had been killed on the date he went missing.
+On May 15, 1945, Journal-Every Evening reported that Private 1st Class McGrath had been killed on the date he went missing.
 Two days later, Captain Armstrong wrote to McGrath’s wife, stating: “Joseph was leading his squad out of a defensive position […] As they were moving out they encountered an enemy artillery barrage and Joseph was killed by an exploding shell.”

-During his military career, McGrath earned the Purple Heart with one oak leaf cluster and the Combat Infantryman Badge.
+During his military career, McGrath earned the Purple Heart with one one oak leaf cluster and the Combat Infantryman Badge.

 Ellen Irene McGrath remarried to Charles F. Fretz, Jr. (1915–2010) in Wilmington on June 8, 1946.
 The couple raised Private 1st Class McGrath’s son and two children of their own.